rebeccaly/virgil/wiki/glossary.md

 ## Ciphertext
 A message that has been encrypted.

-## Context
-The security data relevant to a connection.
-A context contains information such as a session key and duration of the session.

 ## CryptoAPI
 Application programming interface that enables application developers to add authentication, encoding, and encryption to Windows-based applications.